 Why are silicon steel sheets used for motor cores?
-Couldn't a single piece of solid iron do the job?
+Couldn't we just use a solid piece of iron?

 Take apart any motor, and you’ll find stacks of thin iron sheets piled up inside.
 Many people’s first reaction is: